Dash-n-Dave-NLP/Project-Dash/readme.md

 - Use pandas to explore the dataframe and matplotlib to visualize word counts and n-grams.

+- Use WordCloud to create wordcloud images for each programming language.

 - Analyze words in each programming language to find the most used words.

 - Create models (decision tree, Naive-Bayes classifier, and logistic regression) using sklearn.